 5 Surprising Things to Do on the Virgin Islands

 While visiting all three of the Greater Virgin Islands on a one-week trip is possible, it requires some planning.
-Croix, from its smaller brothers, has no ferry service, which requires a flight on a puddle jumper as you leave the island.
+Croix has no ferry service from its more minor brothers, which requires a flight on a puddle jumper as you leave the island.
 Thomas, accommodations on the less frequented islands of St. John and Water Island make them a quieter stay.

 Many people come to the Virgin Islands to enjoy beach activities, but there are many ways to hike.
 As the agricultural stone of the Virgin Islands, St. Croix has become an emerging destination for foodies.
 You can swim under the natural waterfalls created by the sea or examine the marine life caught in the pools.